KTStephano/ktstephano.github.io/rendering/opengl/dsa.markdown

                      GL_DYNAMIC_STORAGE_BIT);
 {% endhighlight %}

 There are also other parts of the API that have received new DSA variants of older functions.
-Below are a few function prototypes from the OpenGL spec.
+Below are a few more examples to show the DSA pattern.

 ### **Old:**
 {% highlight c++ %}